dusanstojakovic/football-prediction/README.md

 Algorithm used for this calculation can be used for testing some other prediction algorithms and their accuracy, with some adaptations for other algorithm.

+## Submit 10.

+Added: Following of overall good and bad accuracy for leagues.

 Copyright © 2015 Dusan Stojakovic